mawo7952/mawo7952.github.io/eda_projects.md

 Vegetation phenology, the seasonal timing of green-up and plant peak growth, is a sensitive indicator of ecological change.
 Across landscapes like Boulder County, Colorado, phenological timing varies with strong environmental gradients, especially temperature.

 Satellite-derived vegetation metrics such as the Normalized Difference Vegetation Index (NDVI) allows researchers to quantify these patterns consistently across both natural and developed environments.
-Phenology in urban regions, in particular, has received growing attention because cities modify local climate through the Urban Heat Island (UHI) effect, characterized by elevated temperatures due to greater impervious surface area and lower vegetation cover (Jia et al., 2021).
+Phenology in urban regions, in particular, has received growing attention because cities modify local climate through the Urban Heat Island effect, characterized by elevated temperatures due to greater impervious surface area and lower vegetation cover (Jia et al., 2021).
 Warmer microclimates, such as those seen in urban areas, can shift the timing of vegetation activity, often advancing green-up or extending the growing season (Gazal et al., 2008; Dallimer et al., 2016; Qiu et al., 2017).
 These phenological shifts have implications for ecosystem services, including cooling, carbon uptake, biodiversity support, and human well-being.
 Understanding how phenology responds across urban–rural gradients is therefore important for both ecological insight and land-management planning

 Recent research demonstrates that urbanization can alter vegetation phenology, with the start of the growing season found to be significantly associated with elevated land-surface temperatures, such as those found in urban areas (Jia et al., 2021).
 In other work, differences between urban and rural tree phenology have been linked not only to temperature but also to species composition.
 Some species exhibit increased temperature sensitivity in urban environments, leading to stronger phenological shifts than climate alone would predict (Wu et al., 2025).